From the Alembic home page:

 Alembic is focused on efficiently storing the computed results of complex procedural geometric constructions.
 It is very specifically not concerned with storing the complex dependency graph of procedural tools used to create the computed results.
 For example, Alembic will efficiently store the animated vertex positions and animated transforms that result from an arbitrarily complex animation and simulation process which could involve enveloping, corrective shapes, volume-preserving simulations, cloth and flesh simulations, and so on.
 Alembic will not attempt to store a representation of the network of computations (rigs, basically) which are required to produce the final, animated vertex positions and animated transforms.

-TL;DR: Alembic can be used to write an animated mesh to a drive, and read it back quickly and efficiently.
-This means that a mesh can be animated with a very CPU-intensive rig, „baked“ to an Alembic file, and loaded into the shot file for shading and lighting with only moderate CPU usage.
+In brief, Alembic can be used to write an animated mesh to a drive, and read it back quickly and efficiently.
+This means that a mesh can be animated with a very CPU-intensive rig and then „baked“ to an Alembic file.
+Finally it can be load into the shot file for shading and lighting with only moderate CPU usage.

 Due to the Open Source nature of the Alembic standard as well as the C++ library implementing that standard, Blender can be used in a hybrid pipeline.
 For example, other software, such as Houdini or Maya, can export files to Alembic, which can then be loaded, shaded, and rendered in Blender.
 It is also possible to animate characters (or other models) in Blender, export to Alembic, and load those files into other software for further processing.